camunda/camunda-docs/docs/components/modeler/desktop-modeler/connect-to-camunda-cloud.md

 title: Deploy your first diagram
 ---

 Desktop Modeler can directly deploy diagrams and start process instances in Camunda Platform 8.
-Follow the steps below to deploy a diagram:
+Follow the steps below to deploy a diagram to **Camunda Platform 8 SaaS**.
+To deploy to a local installation, visit the [Camunda Platform 8 Self-Managed guide](../../../self-managed/modeler/desktop-modeler/deploy-to-self-managed.md).

 1. Click the deployment icon:

 ![deployment icon](./img/deploy-icon.png)

-2. Click **Camunda Platform 8 SaaS**, or alternatively, select **Camunda Platform 8 Self-Managed** if you want to deploy to a [local installation](../../../self-managed/platform-deployment/overview.md), for example:
+2. Click **Camunda Platform 8 SaaS**:

 ![deployment configuration](./img/deploy-diagram-camunda-cloud.png)